 Cyclic progesterone therapy to lower androgens

-According to Professor Jerilynn Prior (co-author of the paper), “cyclic progesterone therapy is treatment with the natural progesterone hormone (oral micronized progesterone, Prometrium® or compounded in oil) in a way that mimics the normal pattern (14 days in the last half of the menstrual cycle) and amount (300 mg at bedtime).”
+According to Professor Jerilynn Prior, “cyclic progesterone therapy is treatment with the natural progesterone hormone (oral micronized progesterone, Prometrium® or compounded in oil) in a way that mimics the normal pattern (14 days in the last half of the menstrual cycle) and amount (300 mg at bedtime).”

 In our paper, Professor Prior and I explain the four mechanisms by which cyclic progesterone therapy can improve androgenic PCOS:

-- Cyclic progesterone induces regular withdrawal bleeds and can prevent endometrial hyperplasia, atypia, and endometrial cancer.
-(Tip: If cyclic progesterone does not induce a withdrawal bleed, it’s probably not PCOS.)
+- By inducing withdrawal bleeds, progesterone can prevent endometrial hyperplasia, atypia, and endometrial cancer.
+Tip: If cyclic progesterone does not induce a withdrawal bleed, it’s probably not PCOS.

-- By competing for the enzyme 5 alpha reductase, progesterone reduces dihydrotestosterone (DHT), the active form of testosterone thus relieving acne, hirsutism, and androgenic alopecia.
+- By competing for the enzyme 5-alpha-reductase, progesterone reduces dihydrotestosterone (DHT), the active form of testosterone, thus relieving acne, hirsutism, and androgenic alopecia.
 This is the same enzyme that converts progesterone to the calming neurosteroid allopregnanolone, which is why progesterone is usually good for mood.

 And most importantly: